Plain English Breakdown

 Terms To Know

-- A company that uses a digital platform to connect riders with drivers for transportation services.
+- A person who uses a digital platform to connect with passengers for ridesharing services.

 Limits and Unknowns

-- The bill does not specify the exact penalties for non-compliance.
+- The act does not specify the exact penalties for non-compliance.

-- It is unclear how this will be enforced or what happens if a driver cannot provide proof of insurance at the time of an accident.
+- It is unclear how this law will be enforced or what constitutes 'directly interested parties'.